 Lifestyle Modifications

 In addition to dietary adjustments and medical treatment, lifestyle modifications can also play a role in improving prealbumin levels and overall health.
 Regular exercise can help improve muscle mass and protein synthesis.
-Adequate sleep is essential for overall health and can support liver function.
+On top of that, adequate sleep is essential for overall health and can support liver function.
 Stress management techniques, such as yoga, meditation, and deep breathing exercises, can help reduce inflammation and improve well-being.

 FAQ